madprops/airc/README.md

 ## Commands <a name="commands"></a>

-The bot listens to commands when mentioned and ! is used.
+The bot listens to commands when mentioned and `!` is used at the start.

 For example: `mybot, !help`.